membrane-systems/PCAlipids/tutorial/tutorial.md

 where `<path to PCALipids dir>` has to be replaced with the path to PCALipids directory on your machine.

-To run the software simply type in the command prompt:
+To run the software simply type in the command prompt (on some machines you need to use pcalipids.py):

     $ pcalipids

-The following output line should appear:
+As an output the description of the script functionality line should appear:

     $ Use -h or -help for more information